vectordotdev/vector/rfcs/2020-08-21-3092-apache-metrics-source.md

 - Load (should be handled by a `cpu` or similar metrics source)

+Metrics will be labeled with:

+- `endpoint` the full endpoint (sans any basic auth credentials)
+- `host` the hostname and port portions of the endpoint

 ## Doc-level Proposal

 Users will be instructed to setup